billp/TermiNetwork/README.md

 ```
 #### Additional arguments

-*configuration*: The configuration object to use.
-The available configuration proerties are:
+*configuration*: The configuration object to be used.
+The available configuration properties are:
 - *cachePolicy*: The NSURLRequest.CachePolicy used by NSURLRequest internally (see apple docs for available values).
 Default value: *.useProtocolCachePolicy*
 - *timeoutInterval*: The timeout interval used by NSURLRequest internally  (see apple docs for more info).
 Default value: 60
-- *requestBodyType*: It specifies how to send request params, available values:
+- *requestBodyType*: It specifies how the request params are being sent, available values:
-  - .xWWWFormURLEncoded (default): It sends the params as application/x-www-form-urlencoded mime type.
+  - .xWWWFormURLEncoded (default): It sends the params as 'application/x-www-form-urlencoded' mime type.
-  - .JSON: It converts the params to JSON format and them as application/json mime type.
+  - .JSON: It converts the params to JSON format and them as 'application/json' mime type.

 *queue*: It specifies the queue in which the request will be  added.
 If you omit this argument, the request is being added to a shared queue (TNQueue.shared).